projectacrn/acrn-hypervisor/doc/glossary.rst

       soft real-time workloads (or applications) much more efficiently than the typical User VM through the use of a passthrough interrupt controller, polling-mode Virtio, Intel RDT allocation features (CAT, MBA), and I/O prioritization.
-RTVMs are typically a :term:`pre-launched VM`.
+RTVMs are typically a :term:`Pre-launched VM`.
-      A non-:term:`safety VM` with real-time requirements is a :term:`post-launched VM`.
+      A non-:term:`Safety VM` with real-time requirements is a :term:`Post-launched VM`.

    Safety VM
       A special VM with dedicated hardware resources, running in